Reaz2020/visa-world-client/README.md

 [Visit the Scandinavian Language Learning Platform 'Scandinavian Learn'](https://assignment-9-a729b.web.app/)

+- **NPM Packages Used**:
+react-router-dom: For routing and navigation.
+react-toastify: For displaying toast notifications.
+aos: For animations on scroll.
+react: The core library for building the user interface.
+react-dom: For rendering React components to the DOM. react-typed
+Swiper slider

 ## Key Features

 - **Video Lessons**: Watch engaging videos that demonstrate different aspects of Swedish grammar, vocabulary, and usage.